graphframes/graphframes/python/docs/index.rst

 ===========================================

 *Note that most of the Python API docs are currently stubs.
-The APIs are designed to match the Scala APIs as closely as reasonable, so plese refer to the Scala API docs for more details on both the algorithms and APIs (particularly DataFrame schema).*
+The APIs are designed to match the Scala APIs as closely as reasonable, so please refer to the Scala API docs for more details on both the algorithms and APIs (particularly DataFrame schema).*

 Contents: